valentinegb/discord-ls/README.md

 do that with this project, to be able to add Discord integration to your favorite editor, whatever that may be.
-I haven't managed that yet though, this is only a very simple proof of concept that shows your editor as "Zed" no matter what it actually is and only supports Rust, TOML, and Nix files.
+I haven't managed that yet though, this is only a very simple proof of concept that shows your editor as "Zed" no matter what it actually is and only supports Rust, TOML, Nix, and JSON files.
 <br />
 <br />
 <p align="center">